r3ny0u/JAR-DSAI-Mini-Project/README.md

 # How to get richhh
 ## About
 This is our SC1015 mini project which is on income taken from [Glassdoor- Analyze Gender Pay Gap](https://www.kaggle.com/datasets/nilimajauhari/glassdoor-analyze-gender-pay-gap), to predict income based on the various varibales.
-As a way to get rich.
+Since wealth is a form of measurement of success, our motivation is how to get rich.
+Hence we want to find out how to predict how much income one can receive in the future.

 ## 1. [Data Extraction & Explatory](https://github.com/r3ny0u/GetMeOut/blob/main/MegaDepression/data%20extraction%20%26%20explatory%20analysis.ipynb)
 Extracing and visualise the dataset to gain insights.
 CLeaning the data to fit into our problem statement.
 Includes univariate analysis and mutlivariate analysis.